jcorbin/pchepa/build_guide.md

 Insert the channel plug behind the pd trigger.
 The pd trigger should slide forward far enough that the plug can fully seat behind it, preventing the pd trigger from moving when plug/unplugged.

+#### (Optional) Print Battery Housing

+To build the portable variant with an 18650 battery pack (added in v1.3) you'll need to print out and assemble its battery pack, 3 parts:
+- battery housing -- mounts a [12v 18650 UPS Power Supply][amaz_12v_ups] PCB using 4 M3x10 bolts
+- battery housing lid -- slids over / snaps onto the housing base
+- battery housing wire exit channel -- guides the power wires up into the main filter body, protecting them from being pinched

+The wire exit channel should be CA glued onto the A-side base plate with it's open end down.

 ### 4. Print A Side Wall Sections